Blackpool branch lines: Preston to Blackpool South - South Fylde Line

-Known as the South Fylde Line this branch serves Lytham and St Annes as well as Blackpool Pleasure Beach, each with their own station.
+Known as the South Fylde Line, this branch serves Lytham, St Annes and Blackpool Pleasure Beach, each with their own station.
 It follows the Preston to Blackpool North line as far as Kirkham Junction.
-Currently one service per hour runs along this branch, with most trains running beyond Preston to Colne via the East Lancashire line (though only advertised as through running on Sundays).
-The line from Kirkham to Blackpool South was reduced from double to single track in the early-1980s - as there are no intermediate passing loops, only one train can use the branch at a time, meaning the route has limited capacity.
+Currently, one service per hour runs along this branch, with most trains running beyond Preston to Colne via the East Lancashire line (though only advertised as through-running on Sundays).
+The line from Kirkham to Blackpool South was reduced from double to single track in the early 1980s.
+As there are no intermediate passing loops, only one train can use the branch at a time, meaning the route has limited capacity.
 Until 1964, it ran further north into Blackpool to serve Blackpool Central station.

-In 2021, Fylde Council submitted a report to the Department of Transport, proposing a new passing loop which could double the frequency of the current hourly service.
+In 2021, Fylde Council submitted a report to the Department for Transport, proposing a new passing loop which could double the frequency of the current hourly service.
 It also proposed that the line be used as a 'test bed' for affordable electrification of secondary railway lines.